KDKA-TV: News operation

-On November 1997, KDKA-TV and the Pittsburgh Post-Gazette launched a weekly public affairs program called KD/PG Sunday Edition.
-It succeded the Post-Gazettes show The Editors, produced by WQED, which was discontinued in the summer of 1997.
+In November 1997, KDKA-TV and the Pittsburgh Post-Gazette launched a weekly public affairs program called KD/PG Sunday Edition.
+It succeeded the Post-Gazettes show The Editors, produced by WQED, which was discontinued in the summer of 1997.

 In 2001, KDKA-TV began producing a 10 p.m. newscast on WNPA (now WPKD-TV); in 2005, it added a two-hour weekday morning newscast from 7 to 9 a.m. on that station (which was later reduced to one hour from 7 to 8 a.m., but in 2019 the 8 a.m. hour was restored).

 On June 16, 2009, KDKA-TV began broadcasting its local newscasts in high definition.

 In January 2019, the station fired an employee who programmed a lower third graphic to refer to New England Patriots quarterback Tom Brady as a "known cheater" during a report on Super Bowl LIII.

 KDKA-TV launched a streaming news service, CBSN Pittsburgh (a localized version of the national CBSN service) on March 5, 2020, as part of a rollout of similar services across the CBS-owned stations.
 It was rebranded to CBS News Pittsburgh in early 2022.

 On August 17, 2020, KDKA premiered a new weekday news program at 7:30 p.m., replacing Extra, which is still seen overnights.
 This competes against WTAE-TV's 7 p.m. newscast on its Cozi TV subchannel, leaving KDKA-TV the only station in the Pittsburgh market to air a newscast during the Prime Time Access Hour on its main signal.
 On January 8, 2024, KDKA-TV premiered an 8 p.m. newscast on WPKD to replace CW network programming after Paramount Global's deal with Nexstar Media Group.
 KDKA-TV aired its final 8 p.m. newscast on WPKD on July 25, 2025.